The Next Generation (TNG) Season 7

 47254.1: Lwaxana Troi seems to be tired, even

-depressive, in the presence of the telepathic Cairn who until recently didn't
+depressive, in the presence of the telepathic Cairn, who until recently were not

 a telepathic bridge, so Deanna can read her mother's mind, but she doesn't find

 a definite clue.
-When she reads Lwaxana's diary, she finds that seven years have
+When she and Picard review Lwaxana's journal, they find that as

 been deleted.
 The reason is that Lwaxana's first daughter Kestra drowned in a